Pertussis (whooping cough)

 The pertussis vaccine is combined with other vaccines so that you or your child can get protection against several diseases with fewer shots.

 The pertussis vaccine is recommended for infants, young children, school-age children, and adults.
 It is recommended that all pregnant women get a pertussis vaccine in every pregnancy.
 There are many different combination vaccines used to prevent pertussis.

-- The Tetanus, Diphtheria, Pertussis, Polio (Tdap-IPV) Vaccine is given as one dose to children 4-6 years of age.
+- This vaccine is given as one dose to children 4-6 years of age.
 This is a booster dose for children who were immunized against diphtheria, tetanus, pertussis, and polio at a younger age.
 The booster dose strengthens or boosts the immune system to give better protection against these diseases.

 - The Tdap vaccine can also be given to children 7 years of age and older who have not been fully immunized, and to adults or immigrants who have not been immunized or whose immunization history is unknown.